What Is the Downside of Buying Tax Liens?

 This competition means the days of reliably earning 12% to 18% returns on tax liens in desirable areas are largely over.
 The best opportunities typically remain in less desirable areas, which brings us back to the property condition problem.

-Title Issues and Superior Liens
+What Is Title Issues and Superior Liens?

 Acquiring a property through tax lien foreclosure does not guarantee clear title.
 Tax liens are just one type of encumbrance that can exist on a property, and other liens may take priority or survive the tax sale.